Midlands Regional Competitiveness Report

 Richland County School District One STEM

-In June of 2013, EngenuitySC launched a brand new program in partnership with Lower Richland High School to educate students, teachers, and parents on the importance of STEM and expose them to career opportunities and pathways to success available in the Midlands.
-In June of 2015, thanks to the leadership of Richland County School District One, that program was expanded to include the arts - taking us from STEM to STEAM - and was extended to the two cluster middle schools, Hopkins and Southeast Middle Schools.
+In June of 2013, EngenuitySC launched a new program with Lower Richland High School to educate students, teachers and parents on the importance of STEM and expose them to career opportunities and pathways to success available in the Midlands.
+Over the past five years, thanks to the leadership of Richland County School District One, that program has expanded to include the arts - taking us from STEM to STEAM - and has extended to three more schools in the Lower Richland cluster: Hopkins and Southeast Middle Schools and Gadsden Elementary School.
+Also, as of the 2017-2018 school year, we’re proud to be delivering our signature entrepreneurship and soft skills programs at CA Johnson, Eau Claire and Columbia High Schools.

 Richland County School District Two CAT

-The Carolina Alliance for Technology (CAT) program redesigns the high school experience and creates a more personalized, hands-on learning community within Ridge View and Westwood High Schools.
-EngenuitySC provides opportunities for career exploration, job shadowing, industry mentoring and service learning projects.
+The Carolina Alliance for Technology (CAT) program in Richland County School District Two redesigns the high school experience and creates a more personalized, hands-on learning community within Ridge View and Westwood High Schools.
+The program focuses on addressing the skills gap in high-growth H1-B computer science and engineering occupations in South Carolina.
+EngenuitySC provides students with opportunities for career exploration, job shadowing, internships and industry mentoring.

 Midlands Business Leadership Group